FertiCovery showcased at ESNI-NERM conference

-The ESNI-NERM conference (28-29 April 2026) was an inspiring forum, which focused on addressing key bottlenecks hindering the upscaling and deployment of nutient recycling.
 The current energy crisis can provide a new boost to build a market for bio-based fertilisers and recovered nutrients, while improving soil health and soil fertility in Europe.

-During this event, relevant instruments and policies were presented to reduce dependencies on mineral fertilisers imports and increase nutrients circularity, such as the new CAP toolbox and eco-schemes.
-The implementation of the EU Bioeconomy Strategy will support nitrogen use efficiency to foster strategic self-sufficiency, given that closing the nutrient loop is becoming and environmental and economic necessity.
-In addition, a Fertiliser Action Plan will be released by the European Commission around May-June 2026.
+During this event, relevant instruments and policies were presented to reduce dependencies on mineral fertilisers imports and increase nutrients circularity, such as the new Common Agricultural Policy (CAP) toolbox and eco-schemes.
+The implementation of the EU Bioeconomy Strategy will support nitrogen use efficiency to foster strategic self-sufficiency, as closing the nutrient loop is becoming and environmental and economic necessity.

 Researchers, industry representatives and policy makers highlighted the need to assess the performance and costs of the novel technologies and products, considering soil health, regional conditions and needs.
 In this context, derisking the testing of new products is key to gain farmers’ trust.